How to Buy a Roof Top Tent +Tips

-Compared to tents → with a fibreglass camper, you get the highest security, best comfort and biggest price tag.
+Compared to tents → with a fibreglass camper, you get the highest security, the best comfort, and the biggest price tag.
 But if you plan to do a lot of long overland expeditions, this is a great way to stay agile, even in the most hostile environments you can find on planet Earth.

 This list of fibreglass pickup campers is sorted by what we feel is the best value for money, down to options that might be a little bit overpriced or undeveloped in terms of ergonomics.